Arthritis and COVID19 – a conversation with rheumatologist Dr. Janet Pope

 I work in an essential services job and I’m worried about exposure to the virus.
 Since I’m taking medications that suppress my immune system, what can I do?

 The decision to advise an employer of the risk of severe outcomes if you contract coronavirus is personal and considers a number of factors like trust and the existing relationship (for more specific advice on disclosing information about arthritis, refer to page 3 of our “Knowing your Workplace Rights” resource).
 If you feel comfortable speaking with your manager, advise them of the higher risk and discuss what steps can be taken to protect your health.
 Some options include taking extra precautions in the workplace such as reducing social contact and/or using an alternative work arrangement like teleworking.
 You may find our workplace resource on “Adapting your Work Environment” helpful.

 I have an appointment with my rheumatologist coming up soon.
 Do I need to go physically into the office?

 We understand that some doctors are offering telephone or video-based visits to patients.
-In addition, some provinces are offering reimbursement of telephone visits or waiving the costs of video-based medical appointments.
 Please speak with your rheumatologist for more information.

 Will my infusion appointment go ahead as scheduled?